w3f/polkadot-wiki/docs/learn/learn-guides-assets-create.md

 Assuming you have the required balance on your Asset Hub account, the following instructions should let you successfully create an asset on the Asset Hub

-- Access the Asset Hub through [Polkadot-JS UI](https://polkadot.js.org/apps/#/explorer).
+- Access the Asset Hub through [Polkadot Developer Interface](https://polkadot.js.org/apps/#/explorer).
 - Check the next available Asset ID.
 This can be queried on-chain by navigating to Developer > Chain State > Storage and then `assets.nextAssetId()`.